-Elevating Construction Project Management with the Delegation and Done Models
+Elevating Construction Project Management with Delegation

 In our recent webinar on improving construction project management, the webinar hosts and participants engaged in a discussion about their experiences and challenges in the field.
 Then, in the second half of the presentation, the hosts Dan Silvert and Matt Webster introduced two powerful models aimed at enhancing delegation and clear communication within construction project teams.